Charoen Pokphand: CP Future City Development Corporation Limited (CPFC)

 CP Future City Development Corporation Limited (CPFC) is a fully-integrated real estate company, a subsidiary of C.P.
 Group, established in 2021 to develop Makkasan then expanded to handle other projects claiming $14 USD billion in deveolopment assets and currently managing 800,000sqm of space, CPFC core businesses focus on property development, investment and management.

 Shrimp feed supply chain traceability and audit

 CP Foods produces and sells farmed shrimp.
 It does not own or operate any fishing vessels.
 The company has worked to improve the traceability of the fishmeal element of its supply chain since 2012, and broadened this effort to encompass a full traceability system for its farmed shrimp supply chain in 2014.
 As part of that process, CP Foods has reduced the number of suppliers who provide fishmeal for the production of shrimp feed.

-CP Foods has undertaken a full independent, third-party audit of its shrimp feed supply chain (all the way back to the individual fishing boats catching fish for fishmeal production), conducted by a leading international supply chain audit company.
-Approved by-product fishmeal in shrimp feed is certified "IFFO RS CoC", the highest international benchmark for sustainable fishmeal.
+CP Foods has undertaken a full independent, third-party audit of its shrimp feed supply chain (all the way back to the individual fishing boats catching fish for fishmeal production), conducted by an international supply chain audit company.
+It's approved by-product fishmeal in shrimp feed is certified "IFFO RS CoC".